hnucamendi/codingCheatSheet/JavaScript/README.md

 const arr = [24, 12, 10, 9, 15, -4]
 ```

 The index represents the location in the array where the values are.
-And we cant count each value starting from `1` but we start counting the index of values from `0`.
+And we can't count each value starting from `1` but we start counting the index of values from `0`.

-To get a value we must referance the location that value is in (The index of the value) so if we wanted to get the first value, we want to referance index 0.
+To get a value we must reference the location that value is in (The index of the value) so if we wanted to get the first value, we want to reference index 0.

 ```JavaScript
 console.log(arr[0]); // Prints 24